Miya's Law Requirements & Information

 - The licensee must keep a copy of the form on the premises of the licensed establishment, readily available for inspection upon request.
 A new form will be required if there is a change in property ownership.

-FAA leaders and members determined it was critical for the apartment industry to be proactive, rather than reactive, in identifying a policy solution.
+FAA leaders and members determined the apartment industry needed to be proactive, rather than reactive, in identifying a policy solution.
 Prior to the start of the 2022 session, FAA worked to draft an alternative policy solution that merely codified industry best practices related to employee background screening and key access.
 Thankfully, after many meetings with Senator Linda Stewart and Representative Robin Bartleman, the alternative proposed by FAA was ultimately included in the legislation, also known as Miya's Law, which was signed into law on June 27, 2022, by Governor Ron DeSantis.

 Questions, comments, concerns?